-Fail Better is about a woman who is so afraid to fail that she makes her decisions impossible in the effort of trying to control her world.
+Fail Better is about a woman who is so afraid to fail that she makes her decisions impossibly difficult in the effort to control her world.

 One of the driving motivators for me to create the series, Fail Better, is to expose the sexism and racial prejudice that run rife in the process of articling: from hiring - to how students are treated - to hire back.
 For Tegan, she tries to control her world by going to the law, where she thought she'd escape the misogyny and racism all over the acting profession.
 No dice.
 It's all there, wherever she goes.
 Tegan has to learn, gradually, that failure is inevitable - and it's not a bad thing, if she's growing through it.

 Here are some perspectives that I resonate with, about articling & living.